JasperFx/alba/docs/scenarios/writingscenarios.md

-# Writing your first scenario
+# Writing Scenarios

 ::: tip
-Alba is not directly coupled to MVC Core in any way and executes requests through your application without any knowledge of the middleware, controllers, or the other mechanisms that may be handling the request in your application.
+Alba executes requests through your application without any knowledge of the middleware, controllers, or the other mechanisms that may be handling the request in your application.
 :::